GOOGLE GRANTED PATENT FOR AUTO ADHESIVE FOR COLLISIONS WITH PEDESTRIANS

 Among the patents that will be made available is a patent for battery and charge balancing which can maximize the capacity of the battery, and one for “driving behavior feedback” which can allow drivers to adopt more fuel-efficient methods when driving.

 San Diego – Recently there has been a proliferation of devices that are connected to the Internet and of apps that remotely control those devices.
 For example, your thermostat can be controlled via a smart phone from your couch or even when you are away from home.
 These newest gadgets are referred to as “Internet of Things” (IoT).

 The idea behind the Internet of Things is that pretty much anything can transfer data over an Internet connection without the use of a computer or physically touching the device.

 Amazon’s Echo is an example of a popular IoT.
-Through the Echo device, one is able to control a number of other devices by using voice commands.
-It is also able to play music, answer questions and provide information such as the weather.
+Through the Echo device, one is Read the rest

 San Diego – The days of receiving Amazon goods via a man-maneuvered truck may soon become antiquated.
 Amazon was recently awarded a patent from the USPTO for its latest idea- “a system for aerial delivery”.